Virgin Media TV review 2021

-Depending on how much you're willing to spend, you can expect anything from 110 to over 400 channels when you include premium add-ons.
-Bear in mind, though that this impressive number consists of a lot of duplicate time-shifted (+1) and HD versions of the same channels.
-Clear as mud really, which is why we've highlighed the best channels in our Virgin Media TV channels guide.
+Depending on how much you're willing to spend, you can expect anything from 135 to over 230 channels when you include premium add-ons, such as Sky Cinema and Sky Sports.
+To see exactly which channels are available, you can visit our Virgin Media TV channels guide.

-Virgin's V6 box is, in short, unmatched.
-We're not going to say unrivalled, because Sky's 2TB Sky Q box can match it blow-for-blow, and has twice as much storage space, but then the V6 comes free with every Virgin Media TV and broadband bundle deal, whereas you have to pay extra for the 2TB box with Sky as it only offers its 1TB box as standard.
+Virgin's latest TV 360 box is, in short, unmatched.
+We're not going to say unrivalled, because Sky's 2TB Sky Q box can match it blow-for-blow, and both come with voice activated remote controls, but the TV 360 box comes free with every Virgin Media TV and broadband bundle deal, whereas you have to pay extra for the 2TB box with Sky as it only offers its 1TB box as standard.
 Because of that, there's really no contest.
-V6 wins.
+Virgin Media TV 360 wins.

 The TV 360, like its predecessor the V6, has a slightly stumpier profile than the Sky Q – it wants you to know it's there.
 It allows you to record six channels while you watch a seventh (seriously, who's ever going to do this?).
-And it's even 4K ready, so you can watch 4K content, such as BT Sport Ultimate on your 4K TV – if you have access to it and a 4K TV.
-It also allows you to install apps on it like Netflix and Amazon Prime (unlike Sky), which means it'll happily become the only TV box you need.
+And it's even 4K ready, so you can watch 4K content, such as BT Sport Ultimate on your 4K TV – if you have one.
+It also allows you to install apps on it like Netflix and Amazon Prime, but unsurprisingly not NOW TV, as Sky is Virgin’s main competitor.

 Just because Virgin isn't Sky doesn't mean you can't pinch some of Sky's best features – for an additional cost, of course.
 You can add Sky Sports to any of Virgin's TV packages or broadband and TV bundles.
-With the Bigger Bundle or get the whole lot thrown in as standard with the Ultimate Volt Bundle.
+Chose to add both to the Bigger Bundle or get the whole lot thrown in as standard with the Ultimate Volt Bundle.

-BT Sport has the rights to quite a lot of essential sporting events, including but my no means limited to Premier League and Champions League football.
-You can add it on to any Virgin TV package or bundle, but if you plump for Bigger Bundle or better, you're going to get it thrown in for free.
+BT Sport has the rights to quite a lot of essential sporting events, including but by no means limited to Premier League and Champions League football.
+You can add it onto any Virgin TV package or bundle, but if you plump for the Bigger Bundle or better, you're going to get it thrown in for free.
 Well, in the sense that you won't pay for it separately, since these packages are more expensive off the bat.

 Just like Sky there are a host of premium channels you can subscribe to individually for those with special interests.
 Channels like MUTV (Manchester United's own channel), Liverpool FC TV, BoxNation (boxing), as well as a host of specialist international and foreign language channels.

 The most recent addition to Virgin TV is US subscription service STARZPLAY, based around the STARZ range of American TV channels.
-For under a fiver a month you'll be able to watch shows such as Mr. Mercedes, Stephen King’s Castle Rock, The Royals and The White Princess to name but a few, as well as a broad array of movies.
+For £1.99 a month you'll be able to watch shows such as Mr. Mercedes, Stephen King’s Castle Rock, The Royals and The White Princess to name but a few, as well as a broad array of movies.

 It'll cost you more, but you're free to add on multiroom functionality to any Virgin TV package if you want to watch on a second TV somewhere else in your home.
-Just sign up and request it at the checkout.
-Alternatively, you can sign up to the capacious (and expensive) Ultimate Oomph Bundle, which comes with two V6 boxes as standard.
+Just sign up and request a 360 Mini box at the checkout.
+Alternatively, you can sign up to the capacious (and expensive) Ultimate Volt Bundle, which comes with one free 360 Mini box as standard.

 'Bundle' should really apply more to how much you save than it does how much is in it.
 Opting for a Virgin bundle is far and away the most sensible decision you're likely to make when it comes to your home services.
-As alluded to further up, if you start with TV-only from the outset, then add broadband later, it's going to be a lot more expensive than if you just opted for a bundle in the first place.
-Virgin Media bundles come in four flavours.
+Virgin’s bundles offer excellent value for money, with lightning-fast broadband and fantastic TV.
+There are four Virgin Media bundles to choose from.